lamnhan066/language_helper/README.md

 - `syncWithDevice`: Sync with device language changes (default: `true`)
 - `forceRebuild`: Rebuild all widgets on language change (default: `true`, set to `false` for better performance)
 - `isDebug`: Enable debug logging (default: `false`)
+- `resolveFallbackCode`: Customize how an unavailable requested code is resolved before falling back to the current or initial language.
+The default implementation is `defaultFallbackCodeResolver`.

 ### 3. Add translations to your strings